Good news golfer. Golf simulators have gotten way more affordable within just the last two years.

 Where You Hit From – Budget Friendly Options

-You can keep it as simple as buy a some cheap turf from home depo or amazon and put some padding underneath.
-Build yourself a DIY solution that works for you, for now.
-A lot of people use these interlocking gym tiles like these from Amazon as our base and then find some turf to put over the top of it.
+I do recommend investing in your hitting area if you can.
+A lot of people use these specific golf interlocking gym tiles from CarlsPlace or hitting Amazon and seeing what interlocking gym tiles you can find there.
+Then find some turf to put over the top of it.
 Then I would cut out a spot to drop in a hitting strip insert that would fit one of the Carls Place basic hitting strip.

 Let’s break that down in a list of items.